BitcoinDesign/Guide/guide/foundations/principles.md

 > Be open and transparent with how your product works, open-source your code when possible

-While an open and decentralized financial system that lets people connect directly with it has many benefits, it does put a lot of burden on the users to pick a product they trust, and that works for them.
-We can make this easier by freely sharing information about how our products work, what technologies they use and rely on.
-Let people verify that your claims are true, ideally by open-sourcing your own code.
-It is also very important to be open about what risks the user might be taking on with self-custody, under which scenarios they might lose access to their funds and best practices for avoiding this.
+While an open and decentralized financial system that users can connect with directly is great, it puts a burden on them to choose a product that they trust and like to use.
+We can make this easier by freely sharing information about how our products work and what technologies they use/rely on.
+By open-sourcing your code, you can let people verify that your claims are true, ultimately building more trust with your users.
+It is also very important to be transparent with users about the risks that come with self-custodying funds.
+Be sure to educate about scenarios where they may risk losing access to their funds along with best practices for avoiding this.

 **Do**
 - Be open and transparent with how your product works